The dynamics of the heterochaos baker maps: Introduction

 As inferred from their definitions, the heterochaos baker maps have natural symbolic representations.
 In \cite{TY23}, an interesting connection was found between the heterochaos baker maps and the Dyck shift \cite{Kri74}, which implies that {\it one is a mirror image of the other}.
 This connection underlies proofs of all the main results of this paper.
-In \S3 we start with the definition of the Dyck shift, and state its connection with the heterochaos baker maps (Theorem~\ref{TY-thm}).
+In Section~3 we start with the definition of the Dyck shift, and state its connection with the heterochaos baker maps (Theorem~\ref{TY-thm}).
 We then recall basic structures of the Dyck shift from \cite{Kri74}, and that of the heterochaos baker maps from \cite{TY23}.
-Using these ingredients, in \S4 we prove the main results.
-In the appendix we discuss a variant of the heterochaos baker maps that was introduced in \cite{STY22} and has some robustness under perturbations of systems.
+Using these ingredients, in Section~4 we prove the main results.
+In Appendices A and B we discuss some variants of the heterochaos baker maps.